BiodiversityDataScienceCorp/Instructional-Pedagogy/2-1-learning-goals.md

-When sitting down to plan a class, I think we have all been in the mindset of diving right into reviewing the content, questioning our understanding, and anticipating questions that learners might have.
+When sitting down to plan a class, I think we have all been in the mindset of diving right into reviewing the content, questioning our understanding, and anticipating questions that students might have.
 While it is good to prepare your content, this approach can take you down extended rabbit-holes in which you anticipate and questions that only an expert (like yourself) would think to ask, and never get around to thinking about how to get your students from one